Sphiinxx/LoginSystem/README.md

 Framework for a simple login/logout system.
 Written in PHP using MySQL.
 It uses SHA-256 hash ecryption to ecrypt the passwords salted with the username.
 It also protects against most types of attacks.

+### Features
+* SHA-256 Hash (One of the best hashes currently.)
+* Passwords hashed 1000 times and salted with the username.
+* Protects against most types of attacks.

 ### Version
 0.1